Four Questions To Ask When Selecting Varnish Removal Systems

 3. What is the cost of ownership over the lifespan of the system?

-The cost of ownership of a varnish removal system includes the initial cost of the system, maintenance and consumables over its lifetime.
+The cost of ownership of a varnish removal system includes the initial cost, maintenance and consumables over its lifetime.
 The latter can be calculated by the volume of the resin filter (e.g. per in3 or cm3).
-What you’ll find is that some systems will be up to 5x more expensive to operate than others.
+You’ll find that some systems will be up to 5x more expensive to operate than others.

 Special care is required when evaluating this key point.
 As stated in question 2, the volume of resin used also determines the flow rate of the system, so attention must be paid to the filter size.